 The Joseph Berry Keenan Papers, 1942-1947, held by the Harvard law School Library, consists primarily of correspondence written during Keenan’s work as Chief Counsel in the International Prosecution Section.
 Most of the correspondence relates directly to the trial.
 There is a small subsection of letters between Keenan and colleagues from his Washington, D.C. law firm.
 Additional documents in the collection include: material relating to the court-martial of Major Walter V. Radovich; a three-page transcript of a 1946 interview with Madame Chiang-Kai-Shek; letters from Japanese and American citizens expressing their opinions on the war crime trials and the war itself; as well as some candid notes by Keenan on Japan and his work.
 The collection also includes newspaper clippings, photographs, business cards and notes.

-The Joseph Berry Keenan Visual Materials Collection spans the years of 1945-1947 and consists primarily of unidentified black and white photographs collected by Keenan.
+The Joseph Berry Keenan photograph collection spans the years of 1945-1947 and consists primarily of unidentified black and white photographs collected by Keenan.
 Mostly personal in nature, the represented subjects include Keenan himself, military ceremonies and figures in Japan—including General Douglas MacArthur, banquets and celebrations, views of Japanese people and scenery, and aerial views of the Japanese landscape following the atomic bomb drops of 1945.

 Digitization was provided by Harvard College Library’s Imaging Services.